zanejahhesti/space-templates/node-app/README.md

 This minimal template is an example of a Space app built with [Node.js](https://nodejs.org).

-The app allows you to submit todo items, and persists them in a Deta Base.
+The app allows the user to submit todo items, and persists them in a Deta Base.